xyz2b/rabbitmq_exporter/README.md

 ### Connections - Gauge

 _disabled by default_.
 Depending on the environment and change rate it can create a high number of dead metrics.
-Otherwise its usefull and can be enabled.
+Otherwise it could be usefull and can be enabled.

 Labels: vhost, node, peer_host, user